Region-wide Bird Data Informs Conservation

 The state-of-the-art sampling design of IMBCR addresses the conservation and management needs of a broad range of stakeholders, including government entities and private industries at both local and regional scales.
 Protocols are managed to help partners collect data under a consistent framework, and partners meet annually to discuss program outcomes.
 An annual accomplishments report, including density and occupancy estimates at both local and regional scales, is also provided.

-Coordinated data collection throughout the six PLJV states (337 sample grids) began in 2016.
-The total annual cost of the program is about $384,000: $351,000 for sampling plus $33,000 for GIS modeling to inform habitat conservation.
-The program is funded through 2017 by regional and national partners, including Colorado Parks & Wildlife, Kansas Dept. of Wildlife, Parks & Tourism, Nebraska Game & Parks Commission, New Mexico Dept. of Game & Fish, Oklahoma Dept. of Wildlife Conservation, Texas Parks & Wildlife Dept., USDA Farm Service Agency, USDA Forest Service, and Great Plains Landscape Conservation Cooperative (US Fish & Wildlife Service, USFWS).
-The Migratory Bird Program (Southwest Region, USFWS) provides funding to support PLJV’s work on this program.
+Coordinated data collection throughout the six PLJV states (353 sample grids) began in 2016.
+The total annual cost of the program is about $400,000: $367,000 for sampling plus $33,000 for GIS modeling to inform habitat conservation.
+The program is mostly funded through 2021 by regional and national partners, including Colorado Parks & Wildlife, Kansas Department of Wildlife, Parks & Tourism, Nebraska Game & Parks Commission, Audubon New Mexico, New Mexico Department of Game & Fish, Oklahoma Department of Wildlife Conservation, Texas Parks & Wildlife Department, USDA Farm Service Agency, USDA Forest Service, Great Plains Landscape Conservation Cooperative (US Fish & Wildlife Service, USFWS), and federal aid via the Wildlife Restoration Act (also known as the Pittman-Robertson Act).
+The Migratory Bird Program (USFWS Southwest Region) provides funding to support PLJV’s work on this program.

 For information about IMBCR for PLJV or to become a part of the program, contact: